We prepare, we decorate, we eat, we play, we celebrate. And then we crash!

 We spent Christmas Eve at Rick's.
 We decided to do something we'd never done before for dinner -- make a tourtiere, a French Canadian meat pie, traditionally prepared in Quebec homes, eaten on Christmas Eve.
 Ours wasn't the prettiest (we could have used more crust!) but it was filled with marvelous spices.
-We used Marie's recipe, more or less, but took advice from Monique, who said the spices are what makes it smell like Christmas!
+We used blogger Marie's more or less, but took advice from Quebec blogger Monique, who said the spices are what makes it smell like Christmas!
 It did!

 While Rick was doing the lions share of the cooking, I read our Christmas journal with notations from 2002 through last year.

 We recalled current events of those days, those who left us, and were reminded of fun and parties, good recipes and great times.
 We were also reminded of Christmases that were more challenging, with someone missing because of illness or the year both of us were sick on Christmas day!

 After dinner, Rick made a wonderful bread filled with apples that would be part of Christmas breakfast.

 Then we took a drive through our old neighborhoods to look at Christmas lights.
 There were lots of pretty ones, but this message said it all!